 Mr. Featherstone was the winner of a 1996 Ig Noble Prize for Art.
 [Each year, in Cambridge, Massachusetts, the editors of the Annals of Improbable Research present their Ig Noble Awards, in a parody of the Nobel awards ceremony.]
 Featherstone spent 43 years with the company, rising to the position of president before his retirement in 1999.
 He often wore flamingo clothing and was a verbal and visual promoter of the iconic bird.
 Sadly, on June 23, 2015, Don Featherstone, flamingo father, died.
 Thank you, Don, for all the joy your creation continues to bring.

 The present use of the plastic flamingo began in Canada sometime around 1989 and migrated to the U.S. in the early 1990s.
-During the middle of the night, flocks of 50 birds land in someone’s front yard for a birthday, holiday or anytime surprise!
-They migrate again that evening, only to appear to another yard the next morning!
-Although the plastic flamingo was not a night migrating bird, maybe there is no deterring of destiny!
+During the middle of the night, flocks of 50 flamingos land in someone’s front yard for a birthday, holiday or anytime surprise.
+They migrate again that evening, only to appear to another yard the next morning.
+Although the plastic flamingo was originally not a night migrating bird, maybe there is no deterring of destiny.
 That wonderful pink icon of tackiness is more popular now than ever before!